 - Examination of utility accounts

-- Examination of two financial accounts including chequing, savings, credit cards, line of credit, etc
+- Examination of two financial accounts including chequeing, savings, credit cards, line of credit, etc

 - Examination of other ties to Canada including education, employment, and other records

-- Examination of original Canadian citizenship application as submitted to CIC
+- Examination of original Canadian citizenship application as submitted to IRCC

 - Organization of all supporting documents into standard format